peteroupc/peteroupc.github.io/colorgen.md

 <a id=CIE_L_a_b></a>
 ### CIE L\*a\*b\*

-The following pseudocode converts an RGB color between nonlinearized sRGB and CIE L\*a\*b\*, a color space that describes every color in nature and is designed for color comparisons.
+The following pseudocode converts an RGB color between nonlinearized sRGB and CIE L\*a\*b\*, a color space that is often called a "perceptually uniform" color space, describes every color in nature, and is designed for color comparisons.
+In the pseudocode, the L\*a\*b* color is relative to the D50 illuminant and the 1931 2-degree standard observer.

 A color in CIE L\*a\*b\* consists of three components, in the following order: